 Collection — Multiple Containers

-Scope and Contents The Barry Moser etchings, engravings, and papers collection is comprised of a diverse array of artwork spanning approximately 40 years (and counting) of Mr. Moser's career.
+Scope and Contents This collection is comprised of a diverse array of artwork spanning approximately 40 years (and counting) of Mr. Moser's career.
 Included are over 220 (mostly original) prints, a large selection of advertisements, broadsides, and posters, several drawings and sketches, as well as several watercolors from his recent books.
-Included in the collection are a set of engraved wood blocks used for printing the Book Twelve American Authors and a set of metal ...
+Included in the collection are a set of engraved wood blocks used for printing the Book Twelve American Authors and a set of metal etching plates used for the Death of...